 You must provide a written account of the facts underlying the complaint and specify the provision(s) of the Code of Student Rights and Responsibilities, or other applicable rule, regulation, or law allegedly violated.
 This may be in the form of a letter to the Office of the Vice Provost for Student Affairs.

-I received a conduct letter from the Office of the Vice Provost for Student Affairs.
+I received a conduct letter.
 What do I do?

-You should call the Office of the Vice Provost for Student Affairs and ask to speak to the conduct officer.
+You should call the Student Conduct and Community Standards and ask to speak to the conduct officer.
 That person will explain your options of an informal administrative hearing or a formal panel hearing.